pingcap/community/architecture/README.md

 You are also encouraged to participate in the projects in the following ways:

 * Actively answer technical questions asked by community users.
-* Help to test the projects.
+* Help test the projects.
-* Help to review the pull requests (PRs) submitted by others.
+* Help review the pull requests (PRs) submitted by others.
-* Help to improve technical documents.
+* Help improve technical documents.
 * Submit valuable issues.
 * Report or fix known and unknown bugs.
 * Participate in the existing discussion about features in the roadmap, and